Farru19/mini-lib-dhc/README.md

   - `DELETE /books/{book_id}`: Delete a book.
   - `GET /books/search/?q=...`: Search books by title or author.
 - **File uploads**: When adding a book, you can upload a file (e.g., PDF), which is saved in the `files/` directory.
+- **No reading status**: The backend and API do not include any reading status field.

 ---